Jean Lafitte: Galveston

 In late 1815 and early 1816, the Lafitte brothers agreed to act as spies for Spain, which was embroiled in the Mexican War of Independence.
 Collectively they were known as "Number thirteen".
 Pierre was to inform about the situation in New Orleans.
 Jean was sent to Galveston Island, a part of Spanish Texas that served as the home base of Louis-Michel Aury, a French privateer who claimed to be a Mexican revolutionary.
 By early 1817, other revolutionaries had begun to congregate at Galveston, hoping to make it their base to wrest Mexico from Spanish control.
 Lafitte visited in March 1817.
 Two weeks into his stay, the two leaders of the revolutionaries left the island.

 The following day, Lafitte took command of the island and appointed his own officers.
 On April 18, he sailed for New Orleans to report his activities.
 With Spanish permission, Lafitte returned to Galveston, promising to make weekly reports of his activities.

 Lafitte essentially developed Galveston Island as another smuggling base.
 Like Barataria, Galveston was a seaward island that protected a large inland bay.
-As part of Mexico, it was outside the authority of the United States, and was largely uninhabited, except by the Karankawa, a Native American people.
+As part of Mexico, it was outside the authority of the United States.
+It was largely uninhabited, except by the Karankawa, a Native American people.
 Texas was lightly populated at this time, and the base had no significant populations nearby.
 It was, at least initially, relatively free of scrutiny from any of the governments in the region.

 Lafitte named his colony Campeche, after a Mexican outpost further south along the Gulf Coast.
 His men tore down the existing houses and built 200 new, sturdier structures.
 Ships operating from Galveston flew the flag of Mexico, but they did not participate in the revolution.
 Lafitte wanted to avoid a Spanish invasion.
 Aury returned to Galveston several months later, but he left in July when he realized that the men were unwilling to revolt.

 In less than a year, Lafitte's colony grew to 100–200 men and several women.
 Lafitte interviewed all newcomers and required them to take an oath of loyalty to him.
 The headquarters consisted of a two-storey building facing the inland harbor, where landings were made.
 The building was surrounded by a moat and painted red; it became known as Maison Rouge.
 Lafitte conducted most of his business aboard his ship, The Pride, where he also lived.
 Lafitte forged letters of marque from an imaginary nation to fraudulently authorize all the ships sailing from Galveston as privateers.
 The letters gave the ships permission to attack ships from all nations.

 At its peak the colony had more than two thousand inhabitants and 120 separate structures.
 Annual income reached more than $2 million ($ in today's terms) in stolen currency and goods.
-Lafitte for a time lived a lavish lifestyle, complete with servants and the finest housewares and other accoutrements.
+Lafitte for a time lived lavishly, complete with servants and the finest housewares and other accoutrements.